ruamel/ordereddict/README.rst

   so that afterwards .index(key) == position, if the key was already there the original position (and value) is lost to the new position.
 This often means moving keys to new positions!
-- slice deletion/assigment:
+- slice deletion/assignment:
    - stepped deletion could be optimized a bit (individual items are deleted which can require memmoving multiple items)
-   - assigment only from OrderedDict (with the same length as the slice).
+   - assignment only from OrderedDict (with the same length as the slice).
 This could also be optimised as I first delete, then insert individual items.
      If the assigned items contain keys that are still there after the deletion 'phase' then retrieving that slice does not always give the original